 A: If you are an incoming first year graduate student in the Graduate Program in Chemistry, you will sign up for classes during Orientation Week.
 Click here for more information about Orientation Week.

 Q: What is the typical course load?

-A: Most students finish the majority of the coursework during the 1st year.
+A: Most students finish the majority of their coursework during their 1st year.

 Q: What grades must I maintain in order to stay on track to receive my graduate degree?

-Q: How long does it take to ear a PhD in the Graduate Program in Chemistry?
+Q: How long does it take to earn a PhD in the Graduate Program in Chemistry?